RFA Black Rover

+RFA Black Rover was a small fleet tanker of the Royal Fleet Auxiliary (RFA).
+She was designed to replenish ships underway at sea with fuel, fresh water, and stores in all weather conditions.
+She had a helicopter deck served by a stores lift and was capable of conducting helicopter replenishment.
+Displacing 16,160 tonnes, she was powered by twin diesels and has a ship's company of 60.

 History

 Black Rover was launched by Swan Hunter on 30 August 1973 and was accepted into service the following year.
 She was in refit in Rosyth during the Falklands Conflict and took no part in the efforts to liberate the islands.

 Black Rover was deployed from UK in June 2005 and its tasking included assisting with post-tsunami reconstruction and participation in multi-national exercises in the Far East as the UK's component of the Five Power Defence Arrangement.

 In 2006 she was the Flag Officer Sea Training (FOST) tanker, and in September she hosted the RFA recruitment video film crew.
 Her role as FOST tanker allowed the film makers to capture many of the RFA's capabilities.
 The busy nature of the FOST schedule allowed the film crew to experience a wide variety of exercises and evolutions during their time on board.

 In 2013, Black Rover deployed to the Falkland Islands and South Georgia.

 Black Rover was scheduled to decommission in 2016 however she never returned to sea under her own power after docking in Birkenhead in September 2015.